Soccer-World Cup 2022: when is the opening ceremony and who is performing? | Sports-Games

 Soccer-World Cup 2022: when is the opening ceremony and who is performing?

-* South Korea's BTS said Jungkook, one of seven members of the boy band, will perform at the ceremony. * Other names reported to be involved in the opening ceremony include Colombian pop star Shakira, who sang the 2010 World Cup's official song, the Black Eyed Peas, Robbie Williams and Nora Fatehi, according to The Telegraph.
+* In an excerpt of an interview with Italy's Il Venerdì di Repubblica to be published next month, Williams said it would be "hypocritical" of him to not perform in Qatar. * British singer Dua Lipa denied a report that she was set to perform.

-Here's what you need to know about the opening ceremony that will take place ahead of the Nov.
+Here's what you need to know about the opening ceremony of the Nov.
 20-Dec.
 18 World Cup in Qatar: WHEN WILL THE OPENING CEREMONY TAKE PLACE?

-* The opening ceremony of the World Cup will take place on Nov.
-20, ahead of the opening Group A match between hosts Qatar and Ecuador. * The opening ceremony is scheduled to begin at 1400 GMT.
+* The opening ceremony of the World Cup will take place on Sunday, before the opening Group A match between hosts Qatar and Ecuador. * The ceremony is scheduled to begin at 1400 GMT.

-* The original plan was for the opening ceremony to be held before Qatar's first game on Nov.
-21, which would have created the unusual situation of two games being held before it.
-The opening match was then brought forward by a day. * Ecuadorean President Guillermo Lasso said he will not attend his nation's high-profile opening match against Qatar, citing domestic unrest.
+* The original plan was for the opening ceremony to be held before Qatar's first game on Monday, which would have created the unusual situation of two games being held before it.
+Qatar's opening match was then brought forward by a day. * Ecuadorean President Guillermo Lasso said he would not attend his country's high-profile opening match, citing domestic unrest.

-WHERE WILL THE OPENING CEREMONY TAKE PLACE? * The opening ceremony will be held at the 60,000-capacity Al Bayt Stadium located 40km north of Doha.
+WHERE WILL THE OPENING CEREMONY TAKE PLACE? * The opening ceremony will be at the 60,000-capacity Al Bayt Stadium, 40 km (25 miles) north of Doha.

-* Named and designed after the tents used by nomads in the Gulf, the Al Bayt Stadium is the farthest venue from central Doha but also one of the biggest and has a retractable roof.
+* Named and designed after the tents used by nomads in the Gulf, the Al Bayt Stadium is the furthest venue from central Doha but also one of the biggest and it has a retractable roof.
 WHO WILL BE PERFORMING AT THE OPENING CEREMONY?

-* FIFA are yet to announce a full list of performers for the 2022 World Cup opening ceremony. * South Korea's BTS said Jungkook, one of seven members of the boy band, will perform at the ceremony.
+* FIFA has yet to announce a full list of performers for the opening ceremony. * South Korea's BTS said Jungkook, one of seven members of the boy band, would perform a track titled "Dreamers" at the ceremony.

-* Other names reported to be involved in the opening ceremony include Colombian pop star Shakira, who sang the 2010 World Cup's official song, the Black Eyed Peas, Robbie Williams and Nora Fatehi, according to The Telegraph. * British singer Dua Lipa denied a report that she was set to perform at the ceremony.
-Some Spanish media reports said Shakira would also not perform.
+* Others named as possible performers at the opening ceremony include the Black Eyed Peas, Robbie Williams and Nora Fatehi, according to the Telegraph. * In an excerpt of an interview with Italy's Il Venerdì di Repubblica to be published next month, Williams said it would be "hypocritical" of him to not perform in Qatar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)